tywalch/electrodb/README.md

 The `append()` method will accept attributes with type `any`.
 This is a convenience method for working with DynamoDB lists, and is notably different that [`set`](#update-method-set) because it will add an element to an existing array, rather than overwrite the existing value.

-> Note: Values provided must abide by the [value format expectations enforced by the DocumentClient](https://aws.amazon.com/blogs/developer/announcing-the-amazon-dynamodb-document-client-in-the-aws-sdk-for-javascript/).
-ElectroDB does not modify values based on the update method to fulfil current DocumentClient restrictions.

 ```javascript
 await StoreLocations
     .update({cityId, mallId, storeId, buildingId})